Audit Letter Validation (ALV)

 Table of Contents:

-CAs are required to update the audit, CP, CPS and test website information for their certificate hierarchies at least annually.
-To provide this information for root certificates, create one Audit Case in the CCADB for a particular set of audits (e.g. Standard Audit, BR audit, EV SSL Audit, Code Signing Audit).
+CA Owners are required to update the audit, CP, CPS and test website information for their certificate hierarchies at least annually.
+To provide this information for root certificates, create one Add/Update Root Request Case in the CCADB for a particular set of audits (e.g. Standard Audit, TLS BR audit, EV TLS Audit, Code Signing Audit, S/MIME Audit).

-Subordinate CAs who operate non-technically-constrained intermediate certificates have the keys to the internet just as much as the CAs who have root certificates directly included in a browser root store.
-Meaning that such subordinate CAs can also issue TLS certificates for any website or domain, so it is imperative that the same rules are being followed by all subordinate CAs operating non-technically-constrained intermediate certificates.
-There are currently about 150 root certificates in browser root stores, which leads to about 3,000 intermediate certificates that are trusted by browser root stores.
+Subordinate CA Owners who operate non-technically-constrained intermediate certificates have the keys to the internet just as much as the CAs who have root certificates directly included in a Root Store.
+Meaning that such subordinate CA Owners can also issue TLS certificates for any website or domain, so it is imperative that the same rules are being followed by all subordinate CA Owners operating non-technically-constrained intermediate certificates.
+There are currently about 150 root certificates in the Root Stores of CCADB Root Store Operators, which leads to about 3,000 intermediate certificates that are trusted.

-To help enforce the rules at the intermediate certificate level, CCADB participants require disclosure of intermediate certificates.
-CCADB automatically runs ALV on the intermediate certificate records and reports the results to CAs and root store operators in their CCADB home pages.
+To help enforce the rules at the intermediate certificate level, some CCADB Root Store Operators require disclosure of intermediate certificates.
+CCADB automatically runs ALV on the intermediate certificate records and reports the results to CA Owners and Root Store Operators in their CCADB home pages.

-CAs are required to annually update the audit and CP/CPS for their non-technically-constrained intermediate certificates chaining to root certificates included in browser root stores.
+CA Owners are required to annually update the audit and CP/CPS for their non-technically-constrained intermediate certificates chaining to root certificates included in a Root Store.
 To provide this information for intermediate certificates, directly update the corresponding record in the CCADB then click on the “Audit Letter Validation [ALV]” button.

 When the audit statements for an intermediate certificate are the same as the certificate that signed it, check the “Audits Same as Parent” checkbox instead of providing separate audit information.
 When the “Audits Same as Parent” field is checked for an intermediate certificate record, the CCADB will look up the parent chain until audit statements are found, and then run ALV using those audit statements.
 When the “Audits Same as Parent” field is not checked, the CCADB will directly pass the audit statements in the intermediate certificate record into ALV.

 The following fields are set by running ALV on an intermediate certificate record in the CCADB.
-CAs may cause ALV to be run on the record by clicking on the “Audit Letter Validation [ALV]” button.
-Additionally CCADB has automated processes that will regularly check for intermediate certificate records that need to have ALV run.
+CA Owners may cause ALV to be run on the record by clicking on the “Audit Letter Validation [ALV]” button.
+Additionally, CCADB has automated processes that will regularly check for intermediate certificate records that need to have ALV run.

 - Standard Audit ALV Found Cert